 Multilayer security through a combination of secure access and 24*7 surveillance

-STT Mumbai DC 1 in Andheri is preferred by cloud service providers, network service providers and enterprise customers.It is incorporated with direct fiber paths and connectivity thus offering greater control and lower risks.
+STT Mumbai DC 1 in Prabhadevi is the most carrier dense data centre in the country and hence the most preferred network node for cloud service providers as well as network service providers.
 We take pride in being a carrier neutral colocation service provider and network dense facility.